vm7608/AI-Training-2/03_GAN/01_Basic_GANs/README.md

   <i>Types of Generative models</i>
 </p>

+GAN is an implicit model because it is a simulator model that can generate new samples that look like the training data.
+New samples are generated directly from the model without any pre-assumed probability distribution function of the input.

 ## **2. GANs architecture**

 ### **2.1.
 GANs intuition**

 GANs intuition based on `zero-sum non-cooperative game`.

-- In this game, there are two players and there will be one winner and one loser.
-- In each turn, both of them need to maximize their own utility (or minimize their own loss).
+- Non-cooperative game - Players act independently and selfishly without cooperating with each other.
+- Zero-sum - The total benefit of all players in the game always equals zero or the reward of one player is exactly balanced by the losses of the other(s).
+So one player can only benefit at the expense of others.
+- Players' goals are opposed - the benefits of one player must harm the other(s).
+There is no possibility of a win-win outcome for all players.
-- At a time, the game will reach a equilibrium point where neither of them can improve their utility (or loss) by changing their strategy.
+- At a time, the game will reach a equilibrium point where neither of them can improve their benefit (or loss) by changing their strategy.
 We call that point `Nash equilibrium`.

+In GANs, we have 2 players: Generator and Discriminator.

-The generator network takes random input (noise) and generates samples, such as images, text, or audio that look same as the training data it was trained on.
+- The generator network takes random input (noise) and generates samples, such as images, text, or audio that look same as the training data it was trained on.
 The goal of the generator is to produce samples that are indistinguishable from real data.

-The discriminator network tries to distinguish between real and generated samples.
+- The discriminator network tries to distinguish between real and generated samples.
 It is trained with real samples from the training data and generated samples from the generator.
 Its objective is to correctly classify real data as real and generated data as fake.

 The training process is an adversarial game between the generator and the discriminator.

 - The generator aims to produce more realistic samples that fool the discriminator.
 - The discriminator tries to improve its ability to distinguish between real and generated data.
-- This adversarial training pushes both networks to improve over time.
+- This adversarial training will improve both over time.
 - Ideally, this process converges to a point where the generator is capable of generating high-quality samples that are difficult for the discriminator to distinguish from real data (Nash equilibrium).

 <p align="center">
   <img src="https://i0.wp.com/nttuan8.com/wp-content/uploads/2019/11/d_rk.png?resize=768%2C357&ssl=1" >
   <br>
-  <i>GANs intuition</i>
+  <i>GANs flowchart</i>
 </p>

 <p align="center">